Health Effects Institute

 The Health Effects Institute (HEI) is an independent, non-profit corporation specializing in research on the health effects of air pollution.
 It is headquartered in Boston, Massachusetts, United States.

+History

 HEI was founded in 1980 with Archibald Cox as the founding chair of the organization.
 Typically, HEI receives half of its core funds from the worldwide motor vehicle industry and half from the United States Environmental Protection Agency.
 Other public and private organizations periodically support special projects or certain research programs.
 To accomplish its mission, HEI's roles are: